oracle-livelabs/database/tmm-run-sample-apps/run-xa-app/run-xa-app.md

     </copy>
     ```

 4. Transfer an amount of 50 from Department 1, account1 to an account that does not exist in Department 2, such as account7.
-Since account7 does not exist, the deposit fails and Transaction Manager for Microservices rolls back the withdraw action.
+Since account7 does not exist, the deposit fails and MicroTx rolls back the withdraw action.

     **Example command**